HolyBlackCat/cpp-tutorials/tooling/articles/terminal_for_dummies.md

 You'll also find that it doesn't accept some commands that MSYS2 terminal does (try using `clang++` and you might get `The term 'clang++' is not recognized as ...`).
 Why?

-That's because **by default it uses a different shell** ("powershell" instead of "bash", as VSCode helpfully displays above the terminal).
+That's because **by default it uses a different shell** ("powershell" instead of "bash", as VSCode helpfully displays above the terminal), that has different settings.

 ## What is a "shell"?